kaaproject/kaa/doc/Glossary/index.md

 A set of configuration values specified by the user based on the corresponding configuration schema.
 Having been specified on the server, these values are then distributed to the endpoints that belong to the corresponding application and support the corresponding configuration schema.
 Refer to Configuration for more information.

-## Control server
+## Control service

-One of the three server types in Kaa, with the other two being the Bootstrap server and Operations server.
-It is responsible for managing overall system data, processing API calls from the web UI and external integrated systems, and delivering notifications to Operations servers.
-A Control server manages data stored in a database (independently for each tenant) and notifies every Operations server on most data updates via a Thrift-based protocol.
-A Control server maintains an up-to-date list of available Operations servers by continuously obtaining this information from ZooKeeper.To support high availability, a Kaa cluster must include at least two Control servers, with one of them being active and the other(s) being in a standby mode.
-In case of the active Control server failure, ZooKeeper notifies one of the standby Control servers and promotes it to the active Control server.Refer to Design reference main page for more information.
+One of the three services types in Kaa, with the other two being the Bootstrap service and Operations service.
+It is responsible for managing overall system data, processing API calls from the web UI and external integrated systems, and delivering notifications to nodes with enabled Operations service.
+A Control service manages data stored in a database (independently for each tenant) and notifies every node with enabled Operations service on most data updates via a Thrift-based protocol.
+A Control service maintains an up-to-date list of nodes with available Operations service by continuously obtaining this information from ZooKeeper.To support high availability, a Kaa cluster must include at least two nodes with enabled Control service, with one of them being active and the other(s) being in a standby mode.
+In case of the active Control service failure, ZooKeeper notifies one of the standby nodes with enabled Control service and promotes it to node with the active Control service.
+Refer to Design reference main page for more information.

 <div id="d"/>